 Arrival & Orientation

-International exchange students are required to enter their flight information in an online form.
+International exchange students are required to enter their flight information.

 Airport Transfer (Pick-Up)

 BBA International Programs will provide airport pick-up service on the official arrival days each semester for flights arriving between the hours of 10 am and 8 pm.
 Detailed instructions on meeting locations and times of pick-up will be sent directly to incoming exchange students each semester.

 Do you need to know when you may leave Atlanta after your exchange?

 Students must depart from university accommodation no later than the Saturday after the last day of exams each semester.
 Please view the most current academic calendar of Emory University here to determine what that date will be for each semester of exchange.

 The last day of exams will not be known for each individual student until the mid-point of each semester.
 For this reason, students should make travel plans that accommodate the latest possible exam date.

 All BBA exchange students are required to attend the Goizueta international exchange student orientation including advising appointments.
 BBA international exchange students studying at Goizueta for the semester are also welcome to attend orientation activities, campus tours, shopping trips, and cultural events coordinated by Emory, if they wish.